Many or all companies we feature compensate us. Compensation and editorial

 What credit score do I need for a home improvement loan?

-The minimum credit score you’ll need for a home improvement loan can vary by lender, and some lenders have no minimum requirement.
-Others may prefer borrowers to have a score of 660 or better to get approved and secure the lowest interest rates.
+The minimum credit score you’ll need for a home improvement loan can vary by lender and loan type.
+Some lenders have no minimum requirement, but others may prefer borrowers to have a score of 660 or better to get approved and secure the lowest interest rates.

 What is the typical interest rate for a home improvement loan?

-A typical interest rate for a home improvement loan can be anywhere from 5% to 35%.
-Your exact rate will hinge on your credit history and other qualifications.
+The interest rate for a home improvement loan could range from 5% to 35%.
+Your exact rate will depend on your credit history and other qualifications.
 Getting a lower rate on a home addition loan is ideal because it makes borrowing less expensive overall.
 A lower rate can also result in lower monthly payments.

 Can I deduct the interest on my home improvement loan?

 Interest on a home equity loan or HELOC may be tax-deductible if you meet certain conditions.
-The IRS only allows a deduction when the proceeds of the loan are used to “buy, build, or substantially improve” the home the loan secures, and you itemize your deductions.
+The IRS only allows a deduction when the proceeds of the loan are used to “buy, build, or substantially improve” the home the loan secures, and you itemize your deductions when you file taxes.
 Personal loan interest is never tax-deductible.

 What happens if I can’t repay the loan?